noragilligan/Climate-Data-Project/README.md

 ### Project Description

-Looking at environmental data over the course of the last 140 years to detect if there is a turning point in yearly temperatures being less than the baseline to being greater than the baseline.
+Looking at environmental data over the course of the last 140 years to detect if there is a turning point in yearly temperatures being less than the baseline to being greater than the baseline, if any month or season seems to be effected by global warming more than others, and if, based on december temperatures from one year to the next, we see a steady increase in temperature.

 ### Data Source or Description of Data